tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/use_of_reference_frames.rst

 Translational states
 ====================

 The translational state of a body is a critical piece of information for numerous calculations in the Tudat propagation framework.
 For instance, (almost) any acceleration acting on a body :math:`A` will require the Cartesian state of this body as input.

+In Tudat, we use the terms *frame* and *element* to describe the following disinct concepts:

+- **Frame orientation**: Defines the orientation in inertial space of the set of unit vectors the :math:`x`, :math:`y` and :math:`z` axes.
+  These orientations may be constant in time, in which case the frame is said to have an inertial orientation (for instance the J2000 frame orientation), or a time-dependent orientation (for instance an Earth-fixed frame orientation).
+- **Frame origin**: Defines the point in inertial space that defines the :math:`\mathbf{0}` position (:math:`x=y=z=0`).
+  This point may be constant in time, in which case the frame is said to have an inertial origin (for instance: the solar system barycentric origin), or a time-dependent orientation (for instance an Earth-centered origin).
+- **Elements**: The physical meaning of the values of a state vector that represent a (translational) state.
+  Examples are Cartesian, Keplerian and Modified Equinoctial.
+With the exception of possible singularities, these different element types can use six (or more) values to defines the same physical state, but using a very different set of numbers.

+The frame itself does not define anything concerning the (state) vector, instead it defines how a specific set of elements represents a specific physical state.
+In Tudat, a state vector is represented as a vector (numpy in Python; Eigen in C++).
+The state vector itself cannot store the element set or frame orientation in which it is defined.
+This information is tracked by Tudat (for internal compuations) or should be tracked by a user (for any user-defined state vector).

+In the rest of this section, we will present how Tudat deals with the calculation and transformation of frame origins and orientations.
+Through out, we will assume that all translational state vectors are represented in Cartesian coordinates.

 When running a state propagation, one of the first steps that is performed when evaluating the state derivative function :math:`\mathbf{f}(\mathbf{x},t)` (see :ref:`single_propagation_evaluation`) is to update the full environment to the current time :math:`t` and state
 :math:`\mathbf{x}`.
 Note that in a basic simulation, :math:`\mathbf{x}` is the translational state of a single body.
 See :ref:`environment_during_propagation` for details on how to access the current properties of the environment during a propagation.